santiagonars/CNN-HowManyFingers-PyTorch/README.md

 * **requirements.py** - complete list of requirement packages with versions used.

 ## Demo
-Demo of model predicting the number of fingers being held up in a hand,
+Demo of model predicting the number of fingers being held up in a hand.

 > Without (left) and with (right) binary mask visible.